aSheffer/CDN/README.md

 ## The Task

 Given a query that refers to an object in an image, we want to find the bounding box of that object.<br>
-We use [Referit dataset](http://tamaraberg.com/referitgame/) in which each data point contains an image, a textual reference to an object in that image and the spatial boundaries of the object bounding box.<br>
+We use [Referit dataset](http://tamaraberg.com/referitgame/) in which each data point contains an image, a textual reference to an object in that image and the spatial boundaries of the object's bounding box.<br>
-Most images in the Referit dataset have more then one referential objects, we use that fact to build our on dataset.
-Each image with n (n>1) referential objects is divided to n sub-images, one per referential object.
-With this in mind we build our dataset where each data point contains
+Most images in the Referit dataset have more than one referential objects, we use that fact to build our on dataset in the following way: Each image with n (n>1) referential objects is divided to n sub-images, one per referential object, with this each of our data point contains
 <ul>
 <il>The query</il>
 <il>A list of size n.
 The i'th item in the list contains [a sub-image, its bouding box bounderies in the image]</il>